Pipeline Corrosion Modeling, Prediction, Assessment & Solutions

 Susceptibility to Cathodic Delamination of Coatings (Figure 2) and the Possibility of MIC at localized sites (Figure 3).

 External Corrosion of Underground Pipelines is due to corrosion reactions between the pipe material and the soil (groundwater and others).
 The contents inside the pipeline has no bearing on the corrosion reactions taking place on the external surface of the pipeline.
-For this reason, PipelineCompass is applicable to any underground pipeline including oil and gas (multiphase or otherwise), water pipelines, and process piping, even underground storage tanks.
+For this reason, PipelineCompass is applicable to any underground pipelines including oil and gas pipelines, drinking water pipelines, waste water pipelines, process piping, and also underground storage tanks.
 In essence, the external corrosion prediction engine in PipelineCompass is both a soil corrosion predictor and a cathodic protection optimizer.
 It is the only software that is capable of determining the residual corrosion rate when cathodic protection is ON.

 Figure 4 Prediction of Internal Corrosion of Underground Pipelines